+Available data memory attributes:

+'''

-- Available function memory attributes: banked_func, far_func, and near_func - Available data memory attributes: bdata, bit, code, data, far, far_code, far_rom, far22, far22_code, far22_rom, generic, huge, huge_code, huge_rom, idata, ixdata, pdata, sfr, xdata, and xdata_rom.
+pdata, xdata, bdata, bit, code, data, far, far_code, far_rom, far22, far22_code, far22_rom, generic, huge, huge_code, huge_rom, idata, ixdata, sfr, and xdata_rom.

+'''

 Data objects, functions, and destinations of pointers or C++ references always have a memory attribute.
 If no attribute is explicitly specified in the declaration or by the pragma directive #pragma type_attribute, an appropriate default attribute is implicitly used by the compiler.
 You can specify one memory attribute for each level of pointer indirection.